 Universities have been in the news recently for multiple reasons, specifically how they keep their students safe while delivering on the tuition and learning that those students are paying for.

 The uniqueness of the university business model means that those institutions are under acute pressure to deliver, from their students (both current and future) and their families, from the bank manager, and from a rapidly evolving world of online distance learning that has been accelerated by the global events of 2020.

-So, how can the University campus of today adapt itself to become a more efficient, secure, and successful experience for all those that it seeks to serve?
+So, how can the university campus of today adapt itself to become more efficient, secure, and successful in creating great experiences for all those that it seeks to serve?
 The answer lies in imagining a transformation of the physical academic space into an intelligent one.